How to Prep Your Crossbow Before Sighting in for Hunting Season

 Step 2: Apply Lubricant to Metal Parts

-Step 3: Apply Rail Lube
+Step 3: Apply Rail

-Step 4: Replace Bowstring Wax
+Step 4: Wax the Bowstring

 Never attempt to apply bowstring wax while the crossbow is in the cocked or loaded position.